traez/next-auth-v5-authentication/README.md

-# Basic Authentication in Nextjs with Cookie Sessions
+# Authentication in Next.js using NextAuth.js v5 (aka Auth.js)

-This is a solution to [Next.js Auth; This is the Easiest Way To Build Auth with Cookie Sessions Project](https://www.youtube.com/watch?v=p_FiVGxyksI).
+This is a solution to [Next-Auth v5 is Almost Here!
+Learn it Fast on the NextJS App Router TODAY!
+Project](https://www.youtube.com/watch?v=z2A9P1Zg1WM).
 I'm practicing and developing my coding competency by building projects after projects.

 ## Table of contents